 Process to change Pricing Structure: If the Distributor intends to make a change to its Pricing Structure that will materially affect the Trader or 1 or more Customers, the Distributor must first consult with the Trader about the proposed change.
 If appropriate, the Distributor may consult jointly with the Trader and all other traders that are affected by the proposed change.
 Without limiting anything in clause 7.3, and unless the parties agree otherwise, the Distributor must:

-comply with guidelines: comply with the Distribution Pricing Structure Consultation Guidelines, including by implementing the good consultation practices set out in those guidelines;

 comply with the Code: comply with any provisions in the Code relating to the pricing of Distribution Services; and

 notify Trader of final Pricing Structure: provide the Trader with information about the final Pricing Structure and the reasons for the Distributor's decision, in a manner that clearly sets out the change made, at least 40 Working Days before the change comes into effect.